31 Beautiful Flowers That Will Bloom All Season Long

 Purple Coneflower should be watered frequently and abundantly, and it is better to do it in the evening.

-Purple Coneflower, often referred to as Echinacea, is a tall skinny plant producing large purple flowers.
+Purple coneflower, often referred to as echinacea, is a tall skinny plant producing large purple flowers.
 It blooms from summer into fall, and the flowers are great to cut and use for display.

 Snapdragons